“Intimate Bawa-designed hotel (or house rental for 12-14), with peaceful grounds, elegant interiors and a brilliant beachside location”

 - Safe box

-Breakfast is a tempting spread of fresh fruit juice, muesli, pancakes, eggs and Sri Lankan specialities such as hoppers.
+Breakfast is a tempting spread of fresh fruit juice, muesli, pancakes, eggs and Sri Lankan specialties such as hoppers.
 Lunches tend to reflect the beachside location, with an abundance of seafood salads and risottos on offer.
+We tucked into a calamari and tuna salad, which was light, refreshing and perfect in the heat.

-But it’s dinner that will really get your attention.
-The fabulous 3-course meals make the most of the ocean - perhaps crab salad with spicy coconut sauce to start, grilled fennel-crusted tuna with wilted garlic kangkong and curd raita for the main, and a refreshing passion fruit curd tart to round things off.
+But it’s dinner that will really grab your attention.
+The fabulous meals make the most of the ocean - perhaps crab salad with spicy coconut sauce to start, grilled fennel-crusted tuna with wilted garlic kangkong and curd raita for the main, and a refreshing passion fruit curd tart to round things off.
+We were lucky enough to be there for the twice-weekly Sri Lankan curry night: a 10-dish feast of fish, beef and tropical veg curries.

 Remember that alcohol isn’t sold on site, so if you want a drink with dinner you’ll need to bring your own.
 Choice is limited in the local area, so it’s a good idea to stock up in Colombo or one of the larger towns before you arrive.